Table of Contents[Hide][Show]

 Sugar Ruins Your Plans to Lose Weight

 That’s at the worst end of the sugar spectrum, but all sugar is going to cause problems in your body because of what it feeds.

-“Sugar is really coming in and mucking up your hormonal responses and your gut because it’s feeding the bad bacteria in your gut and creating Candida,” Virgin says.
+“Sugar is really coming in and mucking up your hormonal responses and your gut because it’s feeding the bad bacteria in your gut (leading to dysbiosis) and creating Candida,” Virgin says.